flyteorg/flyte/cookbook/docs/weather_forecasting.rst

 ###################
-Weather forecasting
+Weather Forecasting
 ###################

 Learn how to build an online weather forecasting system that updates a model daily and displays hourly forecasts on a web UI, using Pandera and Streamlit.

+The video below briefly shows how the Weather Forecasting app is made, a few launch plans, and a Streamlit demo.
+Find the complete video, `Case Study: Building a Weather Forecasting App Using Flyte and Streamlit <https://youtu.be/c-X1u42uK-g>`_ on YouTube.

+..  youtube:: aovn_01bzwU

 .. panels::
     :header: text-center